-Dr Jitendra Asks State, UT Ministers To Adopt Centre's Best Technology Practices
+Dr Jitendra asks State, UT Ministers to adopt Centre's best technology practices

-Haryana, Jan 18 : Union Science & Technology Minister Dr Jitendra Singh has asked the State and Union Territory Science Ministers to adopt the Centre’s best technology practices in governance and infrastructure development.
+FARIDABAD (Haryana), Jan 19: Union Science & Technology Minister Dr Jitendra Singh has asked the State and Union Territory Science Ministers to adopt the Centre’s best technology practices in governance and infrastructure development.

 Addressing in an interactive session of Science Ministers from different States and Union Territories during the ongoing 4-day “India International Science Festival” , Dr Jitendra Singh said, in the last ten years, under Prime Minister Narendra Modi, the Government has extensively used technology in good governance practices, flagship programmes such as infrastructure development, digital healthcare, digital education, PM Gati Shakti, DBT & SVAMITVA.